 Touted as an inventive crime thriller told in reverse, Shimmer Lake may risk misleading hopes for a complex mystery noir à la Memento.
-But the Netflix original could be better off finding a kin in pulp magazines.
+But the Netflix original could be better off finding a kin in pulp fiction.
 Expectations are defied in other ways, where the cast of comedians holds off laugh-out-loud humour, in exchange for subtle black comedy.

 An apparent gimmick serves well enough as an effective hook, but not much more.
 After all, it is not difficult to anticipate where the plot is heading.
 Still, the effective execution is to be commended.
 The focused narrative never meanders.
 Tangled ties exist for a clear purpose in tautly constructed scenes, where a past tragedy involves unexpected parties in the game.